-Cognitive-Behavioral theory, Somatic Experiencing®, and Compassion are the foundation of my counseling practice.
+Cognitive-Behavioral theory, Somatic Experiencing®, and Compassion are the underpinnings of my counseling practice.

-Somatic Experiencing® addresses the psycho-biology of stress and trauma.
-Since reading Waking the Tiger, authored by Peter Levine, PhD, in 2011, I have been a student, participant, assistant, and practitioner of Somatic Experiencing®.
-I use this body-oriented modality when addressing traumas, including physical, sexual, and/or emotional abuse; neglect; developmental trauma; unexpected attack; panic attack; medical procedures; car accidents; near-drowning; loss of a loved one; shaming and shunning; complicated grief, and other traumas that individuals experience alone or in a group.
+Somatic Experiencing® is the foundational method I use in my practice.
+Somatic Experiencing® addresses the psycho-biological components of distress and trauma, including states of hyper-arousal and hypo-arousal.
+Since 2011, When I read Waking the Tiger: Healing Trauma by Peter Levine, PhD, I have been a student, participant, assistant, and practitioner of Somatic Experiencing®.
+I use this body-oriented modality when addressing all forms of trauma, including physical, sexual, and/or emotional abuse; neglect; developmental trauma; unexpected attack; panic attack; medical procedure; car accident; near-drowning; and other traumas that individuals experience alone or in a group.

 Also, I use Somatic Experiencing® techniques to address grief, loss, and shame, which limit our vitality.
 The good news with trauma, grief, loss, and shame is that we can release the hold they have on us and discover a renewed sense hope and purpose.